Create or amend a reading list

 My Unit Readings provides easy access to essential and recommended readings for your students.
-You can create, edit and manage your own reading list or the Library can do this for you.
+You can create and amend your own reading list or the Library assist you.

 Why use My Unit Readings?

-Ask us to create a list for you
+Ask us to create or amend a list

 - Resource citation including details such as author(s), title, chapter, edition, date, ISBN, ISSN, URL, etc.

-- Where you would like the item to appear on your list (for example, 'Week 1' or 'Topic 1')
+- How you would like items organised on your list (for example, 'Week 1' or 'Topic 1')

-To ensure we can create a reading list for you in time, provide us with a list of required items at least 6 weeks before the start of the teaching period.
+To ensure we can create a reading list for you in time, submit your request by the following dates:

-You can request print items from your reading list to be added to the High Demand collection at the Library.
-This will allow students to access these materials as a short-term loan.
-Prescribed texts for units ordered via the bookshop are already included in the High Demand collection.
+You can request print items from your reading list to be added to the High Demand collection at the Library, allowing students access as a short-term loan.
+Prescribed texts for units are already included in the High Demand collection.

 Items added to High Demand are removed at the end of the year.
-Submit a new request each year if you would like the items to remain in the High Demand Collection.
-The Library reserves the right to remove low use items from the High Demand Collection.
+Submit a new request each year to keep items in the High Demand Collection.
+We regularly monitor usage of items and reserve the right to remove low use items.